Sobak/scrawler/docs/blocks/resultwriter.md

 This result writer does not define any additional configuration options.

-## InMemoryResultWriter
-Another of simple result writer implementations and again suited mostly for debugging and development.
-All prepared entities are stored in global static `InMemoryResultWriter::$results` variable.
-Internally it is ued by Scrawler for its own testing and you should not have a good reason to use that writer, most of the cases will hugely benefit from less generic implemtation even if all you need is to _do something_ with your results.

-This result writer allows to pass an optional `group` setting which will determine an array subkey all processed entities will be stored under.

 ## JsonFileResultWriter
 This block implementation will store each of your entities into single JSON file.
 Every entity property will be used as property name in the